Ratchet & Clank Collection

-Ratchet & Clank Collection (known as The Ratchet & Clank Trilogy in Europe and Ratchet & Clank 1+2+3 in Japan) is a high-definition remastered collection.
-The collection includes the original 3 PlayStation 2 games: the first game, Going Commando/Locked and Loaded, and Up Your Arsenal, all at 720p in 60 frames per second, and includes stereoscopic 3D support at 30 frames per second.
-It also includes the multiplayer of Up Your Arsenal over the PlayStation Network.
-The PlayStation 3 Multiplayer Servers were terminated on February 15, 2018.
-It includes a Trophy set for each game.
-All of the games in this collection have been re-rated E10+ by the ESRB; they were originally rated T since the E10+ rating didn't exist at the time these games were released on the PlayStation 2.
+Ratchet & Clank Collection (known as The Ratchet & Clank Trilogy in Europe and Ratchet & Clank 1+2+3 in Japan) is a 2012 video game compilation developed by Idol Minds and published by Sony Computer Entertainment for the PlayStation 3.
+It includes high-definition remasters of the first three games of the Ratchet & Clank series originally developed for the PlayStation 2.
+A port developed by Mass Media for the PlayStation Vita was released in 2014.

-Originally leaked by Amazon France on March 2, 2012, it was announced by Insomniac Games and Sony Computer Entertainment on March 15, 2012.
-It was developed by Insomniac Games in conjunction with Idol Minds.
-In North America, the game, along with the God of War Saga and the inFamous Collection, are the first in Sony's new line of PlayStation Collections released on August 28, 2012.
+The game, along with the God of War Saga and the inFamous Collection, are the first in Sony's line of PlayStation Collections released on August 28, 2012.

-A PlayStation Vita port of the Collection was officially announced on May 29, 2014, and released on July 2 in Europe.
-The Vita version is ported by Insomniac Games in conjunction with Mass Media Inc. It was released in North America on July 29, 2014.

-The original release of the Ratchet & Clank Collection received generally positive reviews.
+The PlayStation 3 version received generally positive reviews.
 The collection was praised for the quality of the stereoscopic 3D modes, but was criticized for its dated graphics and lack of new content, particularly the unchanged difficulty level.
-The Vita version received mixed reviews.
+The Vita version received generally positive reviews.
 While the port's smooth framerate was complimented, the technical issues were heavily criticized.

 Development

 The core game and story for all games from the original trilogy remains unchanged with the remastered versions.
 For the remastering, all three games run at 720p with optional stereoscopic 3D support.
 All three games feature a fixed frame rate of 60 frames per second in normal mode, while in 3D mode the games run at 30 frames per second.
 It also includes the multiplayer of Ratchet & Clank: Up Your Arsenal (up to eight players) over the PlayStation Network, and included, full trophy support.
+All of the games in this collection have been re-rated E10+ by the ESRB; they were originally rated T since the E10+ rating did not exist at the time these games were released on the PlayStation 2.

-A HD collection for the Ratchet & Clank series was first spotted on March 2, 2012, after Amazon France listed Ratchet & Clank HD Collection on its website, and it was officially confirmed by Sony on March 15.
+A HD collection for the Ratchet & Clank series was first spotted on March 2, 2012, after Amazon France listed Ratchet & Clank HD Collection on its website, and was officially confirmed by Sony on March 15.

 A demo for Sly Cooper: Thieves in Time is included in the North American version of the game.